rlgino/java-cards-services/README.md

 }'
 ```

+## Design Patterns

+### Factory
+I used Factory pattern for creating ways to calculate Tax for the distinct cards, you can find the factory class in `com.rlgino.CardsService.domain.calculator.CalculatorFactory`

 ## Why Java?
 In this case I'm using Java because it's one of the most known object-oriented programming language, which is mature and has lot of facilities.
 In addition, Spring boot offers a big
 stack for building API and applications with all the SDK.